 Denver North High School

 Diane’s first glimpse of Eagle’s Nest was during a site visit for a risk management class that she took while earning her BS in Parks, Recreation, and Tourism Management at Clemson University.
 The next summer she was all in as a vital part of Eagle’s Nest Camp and Hante Wilderness Staff.
 Since then, she has led countless Hante Adventures, Added Adventures, and Paddling trips for Eagle’s Nest Foundation.
-Diane currently can be found exploring the mountains of Colorado, skiing and hiking.
-She has been a School Social Worker in Denver Public Schools for the past six years, and is currently working on a certificate in Educational Leadership and Policy Studies through the University of Denver and Denver Public Schools.
+Diane currently can be found exploring the mountains of Colorado, skiing, and hiking.
+She is currently a proud Assistant Principal within Denver Public Schools, at High Tech Early College.
+She has been with Denver Public Schools since the 2009-2010 school year, serving as a School Social Worker, school turnaround leader, and district MTSS (Multi-Tiered System of Support) leader.
+Diane has a Master of Social Work and a Certificate in Education Leadership and Policy Studies from the University of Denver and is currently completing a yearlong Principal Fellowship with the Relay Graduate School of Education.

 Retired Executive Director, Eagle's Nest Foundation